espressif/esp-hosted/esp_hosted_fg/esp/esp_driver/setup_windows11.md

 Windows](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/windows-setup.html).

-2. Use the ESP-IDF [Powershell Command Prompt](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/windows-setup.html#using-the-command-prompt) to execute `setup.ps1` in the `esp_hosted_fg/esp/esp_driver`
+2. Use the ESP-IDF [Powershell Command Prompt](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/windows-setup.html#using-the-command-prompt) to execute `setup-idf.ps1` in the `esp_hosted_fg/esp/esp_driver`
 directory.
-It will setup `esp-idf` as a submodule to be used by `network_adapter`. :warning: **This command is dangerous.
-It will revert all your local changes.
-Stash if need to keep them**.
+It will setup ESP-IDF in the `esp-idf` directory to be used by `network_adapter`.
+Run `setup-idf.ps1 -h` for supported options.
+To remove the ESP-IDF installed by `setup-idf.ps1`, you can run the `remove-idf.ps1` script.

-3. Setup compiling environment by running `export.ps1` in `esp-idf` directory
+3. Setup ESP-IDF environment by running `export.ps1` in `esp-idf` directory

 4. In the `network_adapter` directory of this project, input command